jwiarda/scRNAseq_ChronicMastitis_MilkBlood/README.md

 Peer-reviewed publication: *TBD* **this work has not been accepted for peer-reviewed publication and is still subject to alterations**

 ## Repository organization
 Scripts are sequentially ordered in number of execution and divided into modular sections.
 Some later scripts depend on data objects created in preceding scripts in order to execute.
-The below table gives a general overview of analysis performed in each script.
+The below table gives a general overview of analysis performed in each step.
 | File Name | Description |
 | --- | --- |
 | 00_ | blah blah |